VADisbo Supported

 How Disbo Keeps Your Virginia Firm IOLTA Compliant

-Disbo's rules engine applies Virginia's specific IOLTA requirements — including Virginia Rules of Professional Conduct Rule 1.15; VA LEO 1886 — automatically to every trust account transaction.
+Disbo's rules engine applies Virginia's specific IOLTA requirements — including Virginia Rules of Professional Conduct Rule 1.15 — automatically to every trust account transaction.
 Stop managing compliance manually.
 Let Disbo enforce the rules so your team can focus on clients.

 Negative Balance Prevention